 Newey who is unenamoured with the tightly controlled regulations currently in force in F1, believes they are so constrictive that, “the regulations design the cars.”
 Even as recently as two races ago in Germany the FIA outlawed FRICS, a front and rear interconnected hydraulic/mechanical suspension system which some teams had been using since 2010.

-So disappointed is Newey with F1 he is stepping back from hands on involvement at the end of the season with the Red Bull Racing F1 team and has signed a new deal, where from next year he will be involved in Red Bull Technologies special projects, one of which is believed to be Britain’s America’s Cup challenger.
+So disappointed is Newey with F1 he is stepping back from hands-on involvement at the end of the season with the Red Bull Racing F1 team.
+He has signed a new deal, where from next year he will be involved in Red Bull Technologies special projects, one of which is believed to be Britain’s America’s Cup challenger.

 Newey, of course, has always had an uncanny ability to exploit the “grey” areas of the regulations on his way to designing F1 cars for the Red Bull team that have won four constructors and four drivers world championships between 2010-2113.

-We now have a situation in MotoGP where, just as in F1, there are colour coded control tyres, a freeze on engine development for the “factory” machines during the course of the season and a limit on the number engines available, which for 2014 can only consume a meager 20 liters of fuel per Grand Prix.
-In 2016 it will be mandatory for all the MotoGP teams to use a Dorna supplied ECU and software.
+We now have a situation in MotoGP where, just as in F1, there are colour coded control tyres, a freeze on engine development for the “factory” machines during the season and a limit on the number engines available.
+Which for 2014 can only consume a meagre 20 litres of fuel per Grand Prix.
+In 2016 it will also be mandatory for all the MotoGP teams to use a Dorna supplied ECU and software.

 Also, these racers are not strapped tightly into a safety cell with only a low percentile chance of serious injury should they crash, as is the case in F1.
 And regardless of the current technology MotoGP riders do crash regularly, and often spectacularly, suffering abrasions and broken bones.
 Ask Jorge Lorenzo, Dani Pedrosa and Cal Crutchlow to name a few.
 No matter what the technical regulators do to the sport of MotoGP, that innate, spectacular and highly dangerous involvement of the motorcycle racer themselves does indeed make them “superhuman.”